MarcusLim0000/Anime-Arbiters/README.md

-# Anime-Arbiters
+# React + Vite

-A React app to sort and recommend anime with a to-watch list
+The Anime Arbiters App

+This is an App that allows the user to decide and keep track of what anime to watch, from a pool of the top 25 shows rated on the MAL website and database.